Programme & Industry

 Our interaction with industry is essential.
 The programme prepares trainees for an industrial career, and usually half of the traineeship is spent working in industry or on an industry-related project.
 Our organisation has an industrial advisory board, and the design projects and our graduates are highly respected by industries in the Netherlands and abroad.

-More detailed information on industries that collaborate with TU Delft and the PDEng programme can be found here for industries who are interested in a collaboration with TU Delft and the PDEng programme.
+More detailed information on industries that collaborate with TU Delft and the EngD programme can be found here for industries who are interested in a collaboration with TU Delft and the EngD programme.